EmreCanKURAN/GraduationProjectsPortfolio/README.md

 2. **Copy the Google Drive folder ID**:
    - In Google Drive, open your main folder.
    - From the URL, copy the folder ID (the long string after `/folders/`).
-   - Paste this ID in the constructor of the `GraduationProjectManager` class in the script.
+   - Paste this ID in the constructor of the `GraduationProjectManager` class in "Code.gs" script.

 ### Step 4: Set Permissions
 1. **Enable Google Drive API**: